 Managing Joint Pain

-Managing joint pain in overweight dogs involves weight management, medication, and supplements.
+Managing joint pain in higher weight dogs involves weight management, medication, and supplements.
 Consult your veterinarian for appropriate pain management strategies.

 Pain Relief Options